What is Institutional Effectiveness?

 The planning and evaluation process is an integral part of all university operations and as such every employee and every student should have an opportunity to be involved and participate in the process.

 LSU Eunice documents institutional effectiveness by employing a comprehensive system

 of planning and evaluation in all major aspects of its operation.
 As defined and required

 The process of Institutional Effectiveness is one of constant change and adaptation based upon the ongoing assessment of institutional programs and services.
 The Planning and Assessment Manual includes updated planning and evaluation models as well as revised outcomes assessment forms.
-This updated structure will allow greater campus participation in the planning and evaluation process by creating tighter links between planning and budgeting as well as providing a more flexible format for the reporting of institutional progress.
+This updated structure allows greater campus participation in the planning and evaluation process by creating tighter links between planning and budgeting as well as providing a more flexible format for the reporting of institutional progress.